-- Meet GPA, Dispositional, Observation Hour, Coursework and Admission to the School of Education requirements outlined in the appropriate School of Education Handbook.
-Annual meetings with the SOE student advisor will provide updated information and registration to guide the student through program process. - 2.
+- 1. Meet GPA, Dispositional, Field Experience Hour, Coursework and Admission to the School of Education requirements outlined in the appropriate School of Education Handbook.
+Annual meetings with the SOE academic advisor will provide guidance to the student throughout the program. - 2.
 Be admitted to the School of Education and remain in good standing. - 3.
 Attend a required Pre-Student Teaching Internship Meeting two semesters prior to the professional semester.
 This meeting will concentrate on taking the needed steps to prepare for the student teaching internship. - 4.
-Complete a Placement Meeting at the beginning of the semester prior to the student teaching internship. - > meet with your academic advisor to: - review and sign the "Professional Semester Checklist" - present your plan for completing the outstanding requirements on this document. - meet with the placement director or coordinator to: - submit an application for the professional semester (available at https://sites.arbor.edu/soe/student-teaching-information-for-initial-certification-candidates Undergraduate Section, "Student Teaching Information." - o discuss the outstanding needs of the "Professional Semester Checklist" - submit the final Criminal History Self Disclosure form - review the liability insurance form - submit any needed petitions for your student teaching internship at a distance, working or coaching during student teaching internship, taking a class during student teaching internship or other exceptions to placement protocols, - discuss and complete a checklist of how to meet the additional requirements for student teaching internship as listed in #5 - o discuss placement preferences and procedures
+Complete a Placement Meeting at the beginning of the semester prior to the student teaching internship. - meet with your academic advisor to: - review and sign the "Professional Semester Checklist" - present your plan for completing the outstanding requirements on this document. - meet with the placement director or coordinator to: - submit an application for the professional semester (available at https://sites.arbor.edu/soe/student-teaching-information-for-initial-certification-candidates Undergraduate Section, "Student Teaching Information." - o discuss the outstanding needs of the "Professional Semester Checklist" - o submit the final Criminal History Self Disclosure form - o review the liability insurance form - submit any needed petitions for your student teaching internship at a distance, working or coaching during student teaching internship, taking a class during student teaching internship or other exceptions to placement protocols, - discuss and complete a checklist of how to meet the additional requirements for student teaching internship as listed in #5 - discuss placement preferences and procedures